mldbai/mldb/container_files/assets/www/doc/builtin/functions/EM.md

 The `select` parameter
-tells the system how to extract an embedding from the row, and the `where` parameter allows only a subset of the clusters to be loaded by the EM function.
-See the example below for more details.
+tells the system how to extract an embedding from the row, and the `where` parameter allows only a subset of the clusters to be loaded by the gaussian clustering function.

 In the application of the function, the same features as in the `centroids` dataset are extracted from the inputs of the function to create a coordinate